AOEpeople/aoe_technology_radar/radar/contribute-to-tech-radar.md

 # Contributing to the Tech Radar

-always happy to get contributions
+We are always happy if people want to contribute to the tech radar!

 Tech radar is a curated overview of the most important technologies that are currently relevant to the Haufe Group technology strategy and Haufe Group product development.
 The tech radar tends to focus on technology concepts like Blockchain or Machine Learning and not on specific technologies like JavaScript or No-SQL-databases.
 The reason for this is that the technology radar serves the purpose of informing everyone at Haufe Group about new technology that can enable their product - whether it be an internal or customer-facing.